HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 A `dynacache` is a cluster-aware hash map.
 When a `dynacache` instance changes on one cluster member in a WebSphere Application Server cluster, all other cluster members are automatically notified of the change.

 In Kubernetes, there is no concept of an OpenLiberty cluster.
-All HCL DX Compose instances run as non-clustered OpenLiberty instances.
-However, the dynacaches in these instances must detect when a dynacache value changes in another DX Compose instance running in a different pod.
+HCL DX Compose instances run as non-clustered Open Liberty instances.
+However, the system requires that Dynacaches in one pod detect value changes occurring in another pod.
+This synchronization is managed through the `INVALIDATION_TABLE` in the database.

 In Kubernetes, this synchronization is managed through a database table named `INVALIDATION_TABLE`.